-Dogs SA (South Australia) was the home of one of our Australian dog world's most colourful characters, Mr David Roche.
+In the late 1990s and early 2000s, South Australia was the home of one of our Australian dog world's most colourful characters, Mr David Roche.
 With a natural eye for a dog as well as everything else of beauty, his collection of decorative arts and furniture became legendary.
-Members of Dogs SA were so appreciative of his personal input into their dog world that after his death, their home was re-named 'David Roche Park'.
+Members of Dogs SA were so appreciative of his personal input into their dog world that after his death, their showgrounds was re-named 'David Roche Park'.

 History of Dogs SA

 In 1863, a Poultry Society was founded which, in 1887 became the South Australian Poultry and Dog Society.
 In 1901, it was re-named the SA Poultry and Kennel Club which today, still conducts shows, making it one of the oldest Dog Clubs in Australia.

 However, in 1914, when the South Australian Kennel Association (SAKA) was founded, the SA Poultry and Kennel Club refused to affiliate.
 Consequently, SAKA consisted of two delegates from each of the other Clubs that did agree to affiliate.
 That is why SAKA then considered itself to be the 'controlling body'.
 As such, SAKA allocated all their affiliated Club's show dates and judges!
 But they failed to keep the pedigrees or even name the breeds of competing dogs.
 This allowed cross-breed dogs to compete!
 For example, on he left we have a page from a 1923 Royal Adelaide Show catalogue.